 a driver is scared as road signs swirl around them

-How NMO Has Changed Me
+How NMOSD Vision Loss Has Changed Me

+I've always been a mover, shaker, and a worker.
 I remember 50–60 hour work weeks or working multiple jobs at a time because one thing about Mo was that she was a go-getter, and she was going to work and work hard.
 I can probably say that my ambitions may have added to my health issues with all the high anxiety and stress, but I digress.
 I was the person that my job could count on to do overtime if it was available, especially if there was a special occasion coming up.

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

-The sicker I got, the more I changed.
-I didn’t realize for a while that some of the symptoms I was experiencing were related to NMO because I didn’t even know that I was living with NMO until I was diagnosed in 2020.
+I didn’t realize for a while that some of the symptoms I was experiencing were related to NMOSD because I didn’t even know that I was living with NMOSD until I was diagnosed in 2020.
 I started to become a bit of a recluse and my social anxiety got worse.
 I would find reasons to not go out, or the pain would be so bad that I didn’t want to.
-A lot of the time, just anticipating the pain coming kept me prisoner, and to be honest, it still does a little until this day.
+A lot of the time, just anticipating the pain coming kept me prisoner, and to be honest, it still does a little to this day.

-How NMO vision loss changed me
+How NMOSD vision loss changed me

 There's that saying: “you don’t know what you’ve got til it’s gone," and it has never been a truer statement than it is for me now.
-Before my life with NMO, I didn’t really care about not driving because I still had the option to do it, but sometimes chose not to.
-I haven’t had any doctors tell me that I can’t drive now, but I have tried, and for my safety, and the safety of others, I just feel like it's not a good idea.
-What NMO stole, my vision is irreplaceable, and I feel a little less of a person because of it.
+Before my life with NMOSD, I didn’t really care about not driving.
+I still had the option to do it, but sometimes chose not to.
+I haven’t had any doctors tell me that I can’t drive now, but I have tried; for my safety and the safety of others, I just feel like it's not a good idea.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Neuromyelitis-Optica.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.